pnminh/kvm-docs/guest_dns_dhcp.md

 ```
 We are ready to create a TFTP client
 ## Set up TFTP client
-The dnsmasq configuration file specifies `52:54:00:82:ba:38` as MAC, `10.120.121.99` as IP, and `client.example.com` and `centos.example.com`.
+The dnsmasq configuration file specifies `52:54:00:82:ba:39` as MAC, `10.120.121.99` as IP, and `client.example.com` and `centos.example.com`.

 We will use `virsh` command to create a new empty VM that uses PXE boot and `52:54:00:82:ba:39` as NIC and connect it to the `isolated-dhcp` network.
+This can be run on the host machine.
 ```bash
 $ sudo qemu-img create -f qcow2 -o preallocation=metadata /var/lib/libvirt/images/centos7.0.qcow2 10G
 $ virt-install --connect qemu:///system --name centos7_client --network network=isolated-dhcp --mac=52:54:00:82:ba:39 --pxe --ram=2048 --vcpus=2 --check-cpu --os-type=linux --os-variant=generic --disk path=/var/lib/libvirt/images/centos7.0.qcow2